 1972 Super Beetle

 Anya always wanted a Beetle, and so I got one.
-It was quite nasty when I picked it up, but after almost a year of fiddling with it, the vehicle slowly turned into something you’d want to be seen in while driving.
-It has a bored-out 1776cc engine with dual Weber 134 ICT carburetors, a glasspack exhaust, Pertronix ignition, fat General Grabber tires, powered seats from a Porsche 996, Rally+ Sport lift springs, and some custom rally bars, and after all that it still can’t get to 80mph.
+It was quite nasty when I picked it up, but after a year of restoration, the vehicle slowly turned into something you’d want to be seen in while driving.
+It had a bored-out 1776cc engine with dual Weber 134 ICT carburetors, a glasspack exhaust, Pertronix ignition, fat General Grabber tires, powered seats from a Porsche 996, Rally+ Sport lift springs, and some custom rally bars, and after all that it still couldn’t get to 80mph.
 The Beetle has since passed on to a new owner.

 2012 Mercedes-Benz E550